The Ruger American Standard Bolt Action .243 Rifle

 · Weight: 6.25 lbs.

 There is a lot to like about the Ruger American.
 In particular, I think Ruger did a very good job with the rotary magazine and the trigger.
 The trigger is actually far better than the M77 Hawkeyes I've evaluated.
 The Hawkeye's LC6 trigger was neither light nor crisp.
-Of course, the walnut Hawkeye is a far more attractive gun that offers much more resale value, but priced accordingly.
+Of course, the trigger can be fixed and the walnut Hawkeye is a far more attractive rifle that offers much higher resale value, but is priced accordingly.